BanerjeeLab-repertoire/pycat-napari/README.md

 ### Alternative Installation Methods

 If you encounter issues with the standard installation, use our tested environment files located in the config/ folder.
 We provide complete environment files that match our development package setup (no dev tools installed though, please install those separately if youre trying to install a dev version for a fork or pull request) to provide you with the same environment we developed and ran in.
+To use these environment files, just download the yaml file from the config folder on the github repo, then cd to the location of the downloaded file in your terminal, then run:

 ```bash
 # Windows